traefik/traefik/docs/configuration/entrypoints.md

 ## TLS Mutual Authentication

 TLS Mutual Authentication can be `optional` or not.
-If it's `optional`, Træfik will authorize connection with certificates not signed by a specified Certificate Authority (CA).
+If it's `optional`, Traefik will authorize connection with certificates not signed by a specified Certificate Authority (CA).
-Otherwise, Træfik will only accept clients that present a certificate signed by a specified Certificate Authority (CA).
+Otherwise, Traefik will only accept clients that present a certificate signed by a specified Certificate Authority (CA).
 `ClientCAFiles` can be configured with multiple `CA:s` in the same file or use multiple files containing one or several `CA:s`.
 The `CA:s` has to be in PEM format.